ClickHouse/examples/observability/logs/kubernetes/fluentbit_to_fluentbit/README.md

 wget https://raw.githubusercontent.com/ClickHouse/examples/main/observability/logs/kubernetes/fluentbit_to_fluentbit/aggregator.yaml
 ```

+## Aggegator Configuration

+The [aggregator.yml](./aggregator.yml) provides a full sample aggregator configuration, requiring only minor changes for most cases.

+Note the following:

+- We utilize a different [Lua script](./aggregator.yaml#L291-L309) to move certain fields to the root out of the Kubernetes key, allowing these to be used in the primary key.
+We also move annotations and labels to the root.
+This allows them to be declared as a Map type and excluded from [Compression](#compression) statistics later as they are very sparse.
+Furthermore, this means our `kubernetes` column has only a single later of nesting and can be declared as a Map also.

 ## Install the aggregator

 Installs the collector as a deployment.
 Ensure you modify the [target ClickHouse cluster]() and [resources]() to fit your environment.